BabaYara/PINN_KFAC/README.md

 for quick experiments with KFAC training.
 The `pinns.operators` submodule includes helpers like `poisson_residual` for assembling common PDE losses.

+The operators module now also provides `heat_residual` for the 1D heat equation, making it easy to experiment with time-dependent problems.

 ## Example

 Several notebooks in the `notebooks/` folder demonstrate the library.